jacobp100/cssta/docs/production-builds.md

 }
 ```

 You can transform multiple JS files, and the CSS will be concatenated to.
-However, **before you run babel, you must delete the existing CSS file** so you don't end up with duplicate CSS.
+However, **before you run babel, you must delete the existing CSS file** so you don’t end up with duplicate CSS.

 ## ⛸ Optimizations